Letting go

 Alderbury in October

-The colours change as the chlorophyll fades and the trees begin breaking it down to store nutrients for the winter.
-Yellow and orange carotenoids are revealed, and some trees produce red and purple anthocyanins to create a glorious display in preparation for a dormant season.
-The old leaves nourish the soil and provide shelter for hibernating insects.
+The colours shift as the chlorophyll fades, and the trees quietly begin their work of preservation, breaking down what is no longer needed to store away nutrients for the long months ahead.
+Yellow and orange carotenoids are revealed, glowing softly against the dimming light.
+Some trees release a final burst of violet and crimson anthocyanins, a last glorious display before rest.
+The fallen leaves settle on the earth, offering nourishment to the soil and shelter to hibernating insects.

-The bare branches and leaves covering the ground remind me that there are times we have to let go in order to prepare space in our lives to receive new things.
-It is brave to spend a season naked.
-When I look at a tree reduced to it's bare branches, I can really appreciate it's strength and the shape it has weathered within it's surroundings.
-I sense a longing to be comforted.
-Do you really see me?
+It is brave to spend a season unadorned.
+When I look at a tree reduced to it's bare branches, I can truly appreciate its strength and resilience.
+I sense a whisper in the stillness: Do you really see me?
 Am I still enough without all the things that I carry?